 Pressed for time?
 Make mealtime prep go more smoothly with these simple strategies.
 And check out our quick and easy recipe suggestions as well.

-An appealing peeling tip.
-Love carrots but hate cleaning up the peels?
+Clean up peels with ease.
+Love carrots (or cucumbers) but hate cleaning up the peels?
 To save time, put a paper towel in your sink and peel over the sink.
 Then just wrap up the towel and discard.
 Try carrots in our 20-minute Seven-Vegetable Salad.
 Here peeled carrots are shredded in a food processor and combined with six other healthy veggies.

-Slice with ease.
-To make slicing steak (or chicken) for stir-fries easier, freeze it for 20 minutes, just so it gets firm enough to cut.
+Freeze before slicing.
+To make slicing steak (or chicken) for stir-fries quicker and easier, freeze it for 20 minutes, just so it gets firm enough to cut.
 We use sliced boneless beef round steak in this flavorful, quick to make Ginger Beef and Edamame Stir-Fry, which contains edamame, fresh ginger, scallions, and slices of orange bell pepper.

 Microwave lemons and limes.
 A lemon or lime taken straight from the refrigerator takes more time to juice than one that's warmed slightly.
 To get the most juice, microwave citrus fruits for 20 to 30 seconds.
 Let cool for a minute, then juice, using a citrus reamer.